djangopbx/djangopbx/README.md

 ## Key features
 * Simple, straight forward and un-complicated.
+* Use of Python leads to more robust applications through exception handling and strong types.
 * Uses the proven Django Application Framework, so upgrades and database migrations are handled for you.
 * Easily extended by adding new application modules.
 * Full REST API provided by the Django REST Framework.